-About Our Horizon Program
+About the Horizon Program

-Under the Horizon Program ("Horizon"), a Client's Financial Advisor provides non-discretionary investment advisory services, such as recommending and advising on the appropriateness of specific investments for Clients in accordance with their stated investment objectives and risk tolerance.
-In the Horizon Program, Financial Advisors may recommend any of the investments listed above under the section "Advisory Business" and provide such strategies as are suitable and appropriate for the Client.
-Clients are ultimately responsible for determining whether to implement a Financial Advisor's recommendations for the account.
+Under the Stifel Horizon Program ("Horizon"), a Client's Financial Advisors provides non-discretionary investment advisory services, such as by recommending and advising on the appropriateness of specific investments in accordance with the Client's stated investment objectives and risk tolerance.
+In the Horizon Program, Financial Advisors may recommend any of the investments listed above under the section "Advisory Business"

+and provide such strategies as are suitable and appropriate for the Client.
+Each Client is ultimately responsible for determining whether or not to implement a Financial Advisor's recommendations for the Client's account.

-Depending on your investment objectives and in lieu of recommending specific investments, your Financial Advisor may assist you in selecting an Independent or Affiliated Adviser (each, a "Dual Contract Manager") to manage your Horizon account on a discretionary basis in accordance with the terms of a separate investment advisory agreement between you and the Dual Contract Manager.
-In such cases, your Financial Advisor will assist you in establishing and maintaining your relationship with the Dual Contract Manager,.
-Clients should note that, in addition to the Stifel Fee, as defined below, for the services we provide, the Client shall be separately responsible for the Product Fee, as defined below, charged by the Dual Contract Manager, as well as any third-party fees or other expenses excluded from the Stifel Fee incurred by the account as a result of Client's relationship with such Dual-Contract Manager.
-In these instances, the Client has a separate and direct relationship with the Dual Contract Manager.
-As such, our firm does not have or exercise any discretionary authority with respect to the assets in the account.
-Stifel performs limited due diligence with respect to Dual Contract Managers, as discussed under the section "Portfolio Manager Selection and Evaluation - Dual Contract Managers.".
+Depending on your investment objectives and in lieu of recommending specific investments, a Financial Advisor may recommend and/or assist a Client in selecting Independent or Affiliated Adviser (each, a "Dual Contract Manager") to manage the Horizon account on a discretionary basis in accordance with the terms of a separate investment advisory agreement between you and the Dual Contract Manager.
+In such cases, the Financial Advisor will assist you in establishing and maintaining the relationship with the Dual Contract Manager.
+If you elect to retain a Dual Contract Manager, you should note that, in addition to the Advisory fee charged for the services we and Stifel provide to the Horizon account, you will also be responsible for the advisory fee charged by the Dual Contract Manager, well as any third-party fees or other expenses excluded from the Horizon fees incurred by the account as a result of Client's relationship with such Dual Contract Manager.
+In these instances, you will have a separate and direct relationship with the Dual Contract Manager.
+As such, neither our firm nor Stifel will have or exercise any authority with respect to the assets in the account.
+Stifel performs limited due diligence with respect to Dual Contract Managers, as discussed under the section "Portfolio Manager Selection and Evaluation - Dual Contract Managers."
 The Client is therefore responsible for carefully reviewing any and all information and/or material provided by the Dual Contract Manager, and for determining the appropriateness of continuing the relationship.